SIS announces Rs 100 cr share buyback at over 30% premium

-New Delhi, Feb 15 (IANS) Security, facility management and cash logistics solutions provider SIS Ltd on Monday announced a Rs 100 crore share buyback programme aimed at rewarding shareholders.
+New Delhi: Security, facility management and cash logistics solutions provider SIS Ltd on Monday announced a Rs 100 crore share buyback programme aimed at rewarding shareholders.

 The company had a very strong year for cash flows, generating over Rs 550 crore of operating cash flow during the first nine months of FY21 and this buyback is intended to reward shareholders who have supported SIS over the years, the company said in a statement.